world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 Note: You can stop the port forwarding at this point.
 Future steps involve restarting some Deployments, rendering the forwarding invalid.

-Tip: The job will output a `resource-setup.bazelrc` file with `--define` options that you can include in your `.bazelrc` file.
+Tip: The job will output a `resource-setup.bazelrc` file that contains `--define` options that you can include in your `.bazelrc` file in `/tmp/resource-setup`.
 You can then specify `--config=halo-local` to Bazel commands instead of those individual options.

 ### Deploy the CMMS